|Campus||Course code||Fee type||Pattern of

 Assumed knowledge: English (Advanced), Chemistry, Physics.

-Recommended studies: HSC Mathematics Extension 1 or 2 or Mathematics (Band 5 or above).
+Recommended studies: HSC Mathematics Extension 1 or 2 or Mathematics (Band 5).

 Review of programs